 Developing your empathy is a critical skill if you are going to build positive working relationships with your co-workers.
 Taking the time to understand someone else’s perspective is a valuable and beneficial tool to have in your emotional repertoire.
 IT can help you see situations in a new light and open up new solutions to a myriad of issues caused by poor communication and lack of understanding.

 Which of the Below will you implement?

-Practice Three: Stand Up For Yourself In a Calm Manner
+3. Stand Up for Yourself In a Calm Manner

 While being considerate is a key aspect of relationship building, you do not want to take it too far and become someone who is walked over repeatedly.
 Situations will arise where you need to stand up for yourself.
 However, standing up for yourself in the right way can be difficult and may take time to master.